justinnk/csindy-library-evolution/README.md

 ### Required Software

-- Linux; tested on Fedora 38 Workstation.
+- Linux operating system; tested on Fedora 38 Workstation and Ubuntu 22.04.4 LTS.
   - Should generally also work on Windows but some adaptations may be required
-- Python; tested on version 3.11.9
+- Python; tested on version 3.11.9 (Fedora) and 3.10.12 (Ubuntu)
 - The dependencies listed in `requirements.txt`
   - can be installed automatically, see the next section

-### Installation
+### Installation Guide
 (for Linux)

 1. Clone the repository: